dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3313: Credibility issues arise from misinformation spread.
+### T3313: Loss of trust in traditional information sources can decrease media credibility.

 |Support|
 |---|